 The Marine Hotel

 Definitely one of our favourites for a special meal out.
 Weekends and summer nights there’s generally live piano music accompanying your meal in a relaxed wine bar type atmosphere.

-Specialising in seafood they serve array of seasonal dishes.
+Specialising in seafood they serve array of seasonal dishes along with a good set menu.
 Look out for the Jerk Sea Bream, one of Phill’s favourites.
 Also serves meat and veggie dishes.

 Harry’s Lounge Bar

 Harry’s has a unique starter menu so you can eat tapas style or choose a mains dish from a selection daily specials.
 We hear rave reviews about the ‘Famous Chowder.’
 Also situated harbor side with outside seating and cocktail menu it’s a great place watch the weird and wonderful Whitby folk go by.